ensnare-org/ensnare-v1/NOTES.md

    Displays::ui() implementation instead.
 2. Another way to put rule #1: if you made the Widget private to the module containing the struct that it draws, would anyone notice?

+# The Sequencer and ControlAtlas integration problem

+Sequencer replays MIDI events.
+ControlAtlas replays control events.
+They feel like modular components, but they are also an essential part of the system.
+They both render differently from other components.
+I'm going back and forth between letting them be generic IsControllers and baking concrete instances of them into Track or Orchestrator.

+Generic pros: they fit nicely; they work.

+Generic cons: it's not reasonable to code for cases where they aren't there;
+they render differently; the problem's only going to get worse as we integrate them more into the UI.
+"They work" is not entirely true; right now I can't figure out how to draw ControlAtlas because it needs a temporary reference to ControlRouter to do its job.

+Specific pros: Easy.

+Specific cons: I have written something like 5 sequencers, and they've all sucked.
+So when I commit to a specific one, I worry that I'll be doing a lot of surgery to replace it.

+The solution might be Sequencer and ControlAtlas traits.
+To instantiate a Track, we need to provide impls of each.
+The Track can be coded for the specific interfaces.
+I can swap in/out new ones as long as they implement the traits.
+And Track and Orchestrator can more easily provide shims that delegate to the real ones, so they effectively inherit the functionality (at the cost of a bunch of boilerplate).

+Still concerned about the ControlAtlas/ControlRouter problem, but maybe that's actually another trait.
+Or maybe they shouldn't be separate at all.